giros-dit/python-ngsi-ld-client/docs/UpdateResult.md

 # UpdateResult

-5.2.18 represents the result of Attribute update (append or update) operations in the NGSI-LD API regardless of whether local or distributed.
+5.2.18 This datatype represents the result of Attribute update (append or update) operations in the NGSI-LD API regardless of whether local or distributed.

 ## Properties